Man linked to Boston bombing suspect killed by FBI in Florida

 "They called him a lot.
 They would just call and question him," Taramov said, adding he and his friend had met with FBI agents on several occasions.

-Asked about the 2011 triple homicide, he said it never came up in the meetings with the FBI that he personally attended.
+Asked about the 2011 triple homicide, Taramov said it never came up in the meetings with the FBI that he personally attended.
 He said Todashev never mentioned the murders either.

 "He had nothing to hide.
 Everything he knew, he told them," Taramov said.